Pitt Clubs

 Pitt Clubs were private members clubs formed in Great Britain in the 18th and 19th century to memorialise William Pitt the Younger (1759–1806).
 Although the London Pitt Club was formed in 1793, it was only after the death of Pitt that more "country" Pitt clubs were established outside London.

+Only the Cheshire, Cambridge, and London Pitt Clubs still operate.

 London Pitt Club

 The London Pitt Club was formed in 1793 by Nathaniel Atcheson with a view to counteract the radical ideas of the French Revolution.
 Originally the club met on the birthdays of George III and his Queen Charlotte of Mecklenburg-Strelitz Following Pitt's resignation in 1801 they also celebrated Pitt's birthday on 28 May.
 Following his death, the London club was relaunched in 1808.

 Other Pitt Clubs

 Other Pitt Clubs were formed in at least 45 towns.